 - Juvenile Detention Center, Elkhart County

-This summer Ryan’s Place is hosting a one day grief camp, Camp Hope, for children who have experience the death of a parent, a sibling, or a primary caregiver.
-Camp Hope is a packed with fun and therapeutic activities that allow them to get to know other kids who have also had a loved one die.
-At Camp Hope they’ll experience the joy of laughter with friends who understand them, and the comfort of knowing they are not alone.
+This summer Ryan’s Place is hosted a one day grief camp, Camp Hope, for children who have experience the death of a parent, a sibling, or a primary caregiver.
+Camp Hope was packed with fun and therapeutic activities that allowed them to get to know other kids who have also had a loved one die.
+At Camp Hope they experienced the joy of laughter with friends who understand them, and the comfort of knowing they are not alone.
 Check out some of the fun we had at Camp Hope in the pictures below.
 A huge thanks to Elkhart FOP Lodge #52 for sponsoring this years camp and to Lippert Component’s Inc. for providing supplies for camp.
 We can’t wait for Camp Hope 2019!

 “In Your Own Words” Journaling Group